gene-git/blog/dual-root.rst

  - Downtime is only the few minutes to install 2nd disk.
 Configuration while up and running normally.
  - Starting point is a working linux computer using systemd-boot.
  - If using SSD, then best if the primary boot drive uses SSD
+ - Each boot now has its own /boot, and thus different boot loader config UUIDs

 We use Archlinux but the distro shouldn't play any significant role in dual root setup.